drubinstein/pokerl/content/docs/chapter-2/env-setup.md

 Based on Peter Whidden's prior work, we began with an episode terminating after a fixed number of steps.
 Over time, we tried other strategies around dynamically increasing the number of steps in an episode.
 We ultimately decided a Pokémon Red episode's terminal state is when an unrecoverable state (soft-lock) is met, e.g., such as running out of money or when the game is complete.

 Because our **goal** was focused on becoming the Champion (a very long task), we compromised.
 We created "mini-episodes.”
 An episode would be the duration of an entire game.
-Portions of the environment's state would periodically reset mid-episode, but the emulator state would not:
+Some of the environment's state would periodically reset mid-episode, but the emulator running Pokémon within the environment would not:

 {{% details "Our reset function" closed %}}